qasimwarraich/VAMR_Summary/VAMR.md

 9. Are you able to provide a definition of epipole, epipolar line and epipolar plane?
+   - The norm of the plane is the epipolar line in c2

 10. Are you able to draw the epipolar lines for two converging cameras, for a forward motion situation, and for a side-moving camera?